PNNL-Predictive-Phenomics/clean-contact/README.md

 # CLEAN-Contact

-This repository contains the code and data for the paper "CLEAN-Contact: Contrastive Learning-enabled Enzyme Functional Annotation Prediction with Structural Inference".
+This repository contains the code and data for the paper "[Improved enzyme functional annotation prediction using contrastive learning with structural inference](https://www.nature.com/articles/s42003-024-07359-z)".

 ## Introduction
 CLEAN-Contact requires protein sequences and structures as input.
 The sequence inputs can be CSV or FASTA files.
 The